MicrosoftDocs/sql-docs/azure-sql/database/xevent-code-ring-buffer.md

 With the `ring_buffer` target, the steps are simpler than with the `event_file` target because you don't need to store event data in Azure Storage.

-## Create and start an Event session with a ring_buffer target
+## Create and start an event session with a ring_buffer target

-To create a new event session in SQL Server Management Studio (SSMS), expand the **Extended Events** node, which is found under the database folder in Azure SQL Database, and under the **Management** folder in Azure SQL Managed Instance.
+To create a new event session in SQL Server Management Studio (SSMS), expand the **Extended Events** node.
+This node is under the database folder in Azure SQL Database, and under the **Management** folder in Azure SQL Managed Instance.
 Right-click on the **Sessions** folder, and select **New Session...**.
 On the **General** page, enter a name for the session, which is `example-session` in this example.
 On the **Events** page, select one or more events to add to the session.
 In this example, we selected the `sql_batch_starting` event.

 :::image type="content" source="media/xevents/create-event-session-events.png" alt-text="Screenshot of the New Session SSMS dialog showing the event selection page with the sql_batch_starting event selected.":::